mcmire/personal-content--writings/source/blog/posts/minesweeper-2.md

 ### Writing the code

 Great!
-Now that we've done all the prep work, we can start converting the English instructions we wrote earlier -- what we call *pseudocode* -- into real code.
-The first three steps we've written tells us that we need to build a table element, give it an ID, and add it to the `<body>` element.
+Now that we've done all the prep work, we can dive into the JavaScript.
+Take another look at the pseudocode we wrote earlier.
+The first three steps tell us that we need to build a table element, give it an ID, and add it to the `<body>` element.
 Let's *implement* these steps using jQuery by adding this code to `minesweeper.js`:

 ``` javascript
 const board = $("<table>").attr("id", "board");